Euchie23/GeoTentacles/hotspot_predictions/README.md

 ## 📘 Executive Summary
 **What we did:**
-Built a Random Forest classification model to predict squid catch hotspot likelihood using spatially aggregated environmental and catch data derived from Project A. Predictions were generated as continuous probability surfaces and thresholded into binary hotspot classifications.
+Built a Random Forest classification model to predict squid catch hotspot likelihood using spatially aggregated environmental and catch data derived from hotspot_dynamics.
+Predictions were generated as continuous probability surfaces and thresholded into binary hotspot classifications.

 **Main outcomes:**
 - Hotspot probability surfaces reveal coherent spatial patterns in years with strong aggregation signals (2016–2018)